 There were tons of great old safety posters hanging throughout the technical rooms:

 One of my favorite parts of the museum!
+The Museum is chock full of great visuals.
+The posters showed off the best of the jet set and modern art.
 Old travel posters showing off the true TWA style were also all over the place:

 The TWA Museum was an unexpected gem!
 It was a wild collection of TWA history.
 With the wildly interesting collection assembled by donations by former employees and donors, the museum should be on every Kansas Citian’s radar.
 The pride of the ex employee volunteers show off how corporations used to care.
 It’s truly a slice of life in the aviation business that will never return.

 My brother tried his hand at landing a plane at MCI.
 Luckily, a museum volunteer walked him through it all.
-The landing was still a bit rough.
+The landing was still a bit rough, but we all survived!